 We draw on techniques from Talk for Writing and resources and inspiration from CLPE's Power of Reading to plan and deliver effective and engaging English lessons.
 Reading and writing is also supported across the curriculum.
 Despite mixed age classes, the children are taught to year group expectations in English with challenge to enable children to work at age related expectations and where possible at greater depth.
-We ensure the children write within a variety of genres which we return to and build on over the year.
+We ensure the children write within a variety of genres which we return to and build on over the years.

-Book choices in our English lessons and during shared reading support our vision to enable the children to access stories from different perspectives including different cultures, faiths, races, family types, orientations and celebrating neuro-divergent characters.
+Book choices in our English lessons and during shared or guided reading support our vision to enable the children to access stories from different perspectives including different cultures, faiths, races, family types, orientations and celebrating neuro-divergent and differently abled characters.

-Handwriting is taught across the school and older children are encouraged to join their writing through regular discrete handwriting lessons.
+Handwriting is taught across the school and older children are encouraged to join their writing through regular handwriting lessons.

-Spelling is taught across Key Stages 1 and 2 in weekly sessions linked to year group spelling rules.
-This is shared with parents through weekly homework and is reviewed at the end of the week with short tasks to check understanding and retention.
+Spelling is taught across Key Stages 1 and 2, and towards the end of Reception, in weekly sessions linked to year group spelling rules.
+This is shared with parents through weekly homework.
+The children are not tested on these but there is an expectation that children will be spelling the words correctly in writing activities.
+Grammar and punctuation is taught within our English lessons.